Introduction

 BASIC PRINCIPLE:

 The two types of anemometers use the same basic principle but in different . ways.
-In the constant current ‘mode, the fine resistance wire c~Fying a fixed current is exposed to theflowvelocity, ‘I’he flow’of current through the .wire generates heat on account of t;R loss.
+In the constant current ‘mode, the fine resistance wire c~Fying a fixed current is exposed to theflowvelocity, ‘I’he flow’of current through the .wire generates heat on account of t2 ;R loss.
 ‘This heat is dissipated.from the surface of the wire by convection to the surroundings.
 (The loss of heat due to conduction andradiation is negligible).
 The wire attains equilibrium temperature when the heat,generated. due to i 2.R l oss i s:’;equal tothe.heatdissipateddueto convective loss.

-The circuit is so designed that 2 R heat is essentially constant and therefore the wire temperature must adjust itself to change the convective loss until equilibrium is reached.
+The circuit is so designed that i 2 R heat is essentially constant and therefore the wire temperature must adjust itself to change the convective loss until equilibrium is reached.
 The resistance of the wire depends upon thetemperature and the temperature depends the rate ‘of flow.
 Therefore, the resistance of wire becomes a measure of the flow rate.

 In the constant temperature mode, the current required .to maintain the resistance and ‘hence temperature eonstanf.becomes a measure of flnw velocity.